Bo-Ning/Bayesian-sparse-PCA/README.md

 # Bayesian-sparse-PCA
-dPX-EM and dPX-CAVI algorithms for Bayesian sparse PCA
+The dPX-EM algorithm and the dPX-CAVI algorithm for Bayesian sparse PCA